Jazz pull away from Mavericks for 125-109 victory

 It opened the door for Utah to pull away.
 The Jazz ran off four straight baskets, culminating in a layup from Royce O’Neale, for a 78-63 lead with 4:40 left in the quarter.

-Dallas made another rally early in the third quarter and cut the deficit to 86-83 on a 3-pointer from Dirk Nowitzki.
-Utah had baskets on five straight possessions to maintain its lead.
-Ingles fueled the run with a pair of 3-pointers.
-Gobert capped it off with a finger-roll layup that put Utah up 98-86 with 8 minutes remaining.
+Dallas made another rally early in the fourth and cut the deficit to 86-83 on a 3 from Dirk Nowitzki.
+Utah got baskets on five straight possessions to maintain its lead.
+Ingles fueled the run with a pair of 3s, and Gobert capped it off with a finger-roll layup that put Utah up 98-86 with eight minutes remaining.

+“Tonight was one of those games where we just kind of let it go at the end,” Burke said.

 TIP-INS

-Mavericks: Nowitzki made his first start of the season.
-He finished with a season-high 15 points on a season-high six field goals in 25 minutes. .
-Dallas committed a season-low three turnovers.
+Mavericks: Burke scored at least 20 points for the fifth time this season.
+It was his first 20-point game with the Mavericks. … Dallas committed a season-low three turnovers. … The Mavericks finished with 50 bench points.
+It was the ninth time their second unit scored at least 50 points this season.

-Jazz: Derrick Favors finished with 11 rebounds.
-It was the 13th game this season where Favors has collected 10 or more rebounds. .
-Mitchell has tallied at least 20 points in 20 of his last 21 games. .
-Utah finished with a 16-9 advantage in fast-break points.
+Jazz: Derrick Favors grabbed 11 rebounds, his 13th game this season with 10 or more. … Mitchell has scored at least 20 points in 20 of his last 21 games. … Utah had a 16-9 advantage in fast-break points.

 UP NEXT